Statement of Compliance with the QCA Corporate Governance Code

 During the course of the year, directors’ skills and knowledge were kept up to date by receiving updates from the Company Secretary (who is a Member of the Governance Institute and receives regular updates from the Institute and other bodies) and external advisers, where relevant, on corporate governance matters.
 Corporate governance is an agenda item for all Board Meetings where updates are provided and discussed.

-Directors have access to independent professional advice at the Company’s expense.
+Directors have access to independent professional advice at the Group’s expense.
 In addition, they have access to the advice and services of the Company Secretary who is responsible to the Board for advice on corporate governance matters.
-Chris Jones is the Independent Non-Executive Director.

 7. Evaluate Board performance based on clear and relevant objectives, seeking continuous improvement